Joshua15310/community-agents/README.md

 Awesome agents and tools built by the community!
 Add yours by submitting a PR to this README file.

-- [Crypto Travel Booker](https://github.com/Joshua15310/travel-defi-agent) — Book hotels under budget with USDC using Grok AI
+- [Crypto Travel Booker](https://github.com/Joshua15310/travel-defi-agent) — Book hotels under budget with USDC using Grok AI.

 ### Agents

-- [Your Agent](https://github.com/username/repo): Description of what your agent does
+- [Crypto Travel Booker](https://github.com/Joshua15310/travel-defi-agent):LangGraph agent for travel planning and expense optimization using DeFi strategies.

 ### Tools & Resources